katrinleinweber/Git-for-bio-scientists/README.md

 - project folder watched by Git, plus hidden database of file versions

-#### commit
+#### committing

-- set of logically connected file changes
+- composing logically connected file changes and meaningful commit message
-- identified by content, commit message, time, etc.

 #### .gitignore

-- file with ignore rules of a repo
+- a repo's ignore rules for non-essential files & file types

 #### branches

-- different contexts within repo for evoltion of files
+- different contexts for file evolution and status within same repo

 ### How to start using Git?